arskom/spyne/doc/source/manual/03_types.rst

 Dealing with binary data has traditionally been a weak spot of most of the serialization formats in use today.
-The best XML or MIME (email) does is either base64 encoding or something similar, Json has no clue about binary data (and many other things actually, but let's just not go there now) SOAP has quite a few binary encoding options available, yet none of the "optimized" ones are implemented in Spyne [#]_ etc.
+The best XML or MIME (email) does is either base64 encoding or something similar, Json has no clue about binary data (and many other things actually, but let's just not go there now) and SOAP, in all its bloatiness, has quite a few binary encoding options available, yet none of the "optimized" ones are implemented in Spyne [#]_,

 Spyne supports binary data on all of the protocols it implements, falling back to base64 encoding where necessary.
 In terms of message size, the efficient protocols are `MessagePack <http://msgpack.org>`_ and good old Http.
-But, as MessagePack does not offer an incremental parsing API in its Python wrapper, (in other words, it's not possible to parse the message without having it all in memory) it's best to use the :class:`spyne.protocol.http.HttpRpc` protocol when dealing with arbitrary-size binary data.
+But, as MessagePack does not offer an incremental parsing/generation API in its Python wrapper, (in other words, it's not possible to parse the message without having it all in memory) it's best to use the :class:`spyne.protocol.http.HttpRpc` protocol when dealing with arbitrary-size binary data.

 A few points to consider: